Types of Franchise Models Explained

 What is franchising?

 Franchising is when one business (the franchisor) gives another business (the franchisee) a license to sell products and services under the franchisor’s brand name.
+In some models, the franchisee owns the business unit, which allows them to have significant control over its operations and financial investments.

 Typically, the franchisor provides the franchisee with a range of resources, like access to their operational processes, proprietary knowledge, franchise marketing support, and trademarks.